Linatella caudata

-Linatella caudata, common name : the Girdled triton or Poulsen's Triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Linatella caudata, the Girdled triton or Poulsen's Triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Distribution

 This species is very widespread (but uncommon).
 It is present in European waters, in the Mediterraneal Sea, in the Western Atlantic from South Carolina to Brazil, in the Canary Islands, Cape Verde, in the Red Sea and in the Indian Ocean along Tanzania and in the Indo-West Pacific as far north as southern Japan.

 Habitat

 These sea snails are usually found in seagrass meadows.
 They live only on soft substrates on the shelf at depths of 20 to 200 m.